inousbhk/YORK/README.md

 	- photoreceptor model's parameters to plot : --plot_params=[alpha,beta,gamma]=str.
 The parameters will be plot during the training on the same figure.
 Useful to change their range when tuning the PR model.

 Those are the most used parameters, but every constant defined in the beginning of Unet_2 can be changer using the same syntax --parameter_value=value=type.
 (I am passing the type because I had some problems with the read_args function automatically finding the type so I just pass it).
 In the Unet script, the values of the parameters are changed when the function read_args(globals) is called.
 After that, the directories are defined depending on the parameters, and the given folder name.

+- Examples of command :
+	- If you want to train the Unet, without the photoreceptor model, on task 2, with 5-frames movies with a *0.1 shadow appearing on two random frames, for 300, 200 and 100 epochs respectively : python Unet_2.py --perturbations=True=bool --spot_proba=0-int --shadow_factor=0.1=float --all_epochs_same=False=bool --n_epochs_0=300 --n_epochs_1=200 --n_epochs_2=100
+	- If you want to train the PR+Unet model, with 100-frames movies, on task 2, with a *10**5 spotlight appearing on the last 5 frames, with 500 epochs for every step : python Unet_2.py --movie_duration=100=int --spot_proba=1=int --spot_factor=100000=int